lane-webperformance/legion-io/README.md

 * action: a critical section, which may be any value that is valid for Io.chain().

+### Io.prototype.localPath(path, modification, action)

+Make a local modification to the carried state for the duration of a critical section.
+This modification is then dropped at the end of the critical section.

+* path: a path into the state, for example, ['services','metrics']
+* modification: a function to return a modified copy of the fragment of carried state at the specified path
+* action: a critical section, which may be any value that is valid for Io.chain()

 ### IO.prototype.run(state)

 Begin execution of an Io.
 The result will always be a promise, which in turn